bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 The primary focus of BitShares 2.0 is on Performance, Reliability, Maintainability, and Scalability.
 As a result,
     BitShares 2.0 can process 1000 times more transactions per second than the BitShares 1.0 Toolkit and is able to handle VISA level transaction volumes.
-In addition to performance, the built-in fee structure and revenue sharing incentive structure should motivate adoption far more effectively than any other block chain.
+In addition to performance, the built-in fee structure and revenue sharing incentive structure should motivate adoption far more effectively than any other blockchain.

 * TOC
 {:toc}

 ## Technology Lessons